 - The Communications Committee will notify the newly elected members of their election and their first meeting date.

-- The Communications Committee is to provide the names of new Senate members to the UNK Office of Communications and Community Relations.
+- The Communications Committee is to provide the names of new Senate members to the University Communications and Marketing.

 - Election results are to be maintained by the Communications Committee.